tcaouette-om1/data_set/README.md

 Before using the the tool it is advised to create a virtual environment to package all libraries needed for running the tool.
+- > pip install virtualenv to install virtualenv, but you can use whichever python virtual environment.
+- **While in the correct diretory i.e. the directory where the tool lives enter the following: > virtualenv venv** venv is the name given to the virtual environment you can use whatever you like, venv was used to keep things consistent.
 - **ensure you're in the correct directory where the tool lives**
 - > source venv/bin/activate this activates the virtual environment
 - > $ pip install -r requirements